ccs282/EU_ETS_Co_Benefits/README.md

 ### Plots of the Brief Report and SI Appendix

 The plots displayed in the Brief Report and mentioned in the SI Appendix are in [./plots/paper/](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/paper) and [./plots/robustness_checks/](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/robustness_checks), respectively.
-Please refer to the two documents for more details.
+Please refer to the Brief Report and SI Appendix for more details.
 They can be replicated by [./src/R/plots_paper.r](./src/R/plots_paper.r).

 ### Plots created after each run